Alien Arts Are Appreciated

 - And of course, the Junkions based their entire language on Earth's TV broadcasts.

 - Transformers Prime: Knock Out likes his human vehicle form, and takes part in human drag racing.
-Later episodes show him having an interest in human horror films.
+Later episodes show him having an interest in human horror films (he goes to drive-in theaters).
+Played With in that he appreciates human culture but strongly dislkes actual humans.

 - Gargoyles are not immune.
 The younger ones break into movie theatres to watch Bambi, Hudson develops a fondness for television, and Goliath raids the library for Dostoevsky.